 - If you have been affected by the bushfires, you are eligible to receive Medicare rebates for up to 10 psychological therapy sessions through eligible GPs, psychologists, occupational therapists and social workers.
 These sessions can be accessed face to face or via telehealth.
 You do not need a GP referral, diagnosed mental illness or mental health treatment plan to access these sessions.

 - To help find the care that best meets your needs, please speak to your local PHN.
 PHNs in fire‑affected areas have received funding for bushfire coordinators to assist you to find services in your area.
 You can contact your PHN through the Department of Health’s PHN map locator tool.

-These new services supplement existing services already being provided on the ground.
+These new services complement existing services already being provided on the ground.